GNVSoftware/StockUpGrocery/README.md

 The following **required** functionality is complete:

-- [ ] Passenger should be able to view all rides within 5 miles of his start point and  select one ride.
+- [X] Passenger should be able to view all rides within 5 miles of his start point and  select one ride.
-- [x ] Driver should be able to post a ride giving details store address, price and no of seats available.
+- [X] Driver should be able to post a ride giving details store address, price and no of seats available.
-- [ ] Nav Bar button goes to history of accepted rides
+- [X] Nav Bar button goes to history of accepted rides
-- [ ] User can see all the requests on a map with the passenger location as pins on the map.
+- [X] User can see all the requests on a map with the passenger location as pins on the map.

 The following **optional** features are implemented: